akoken/rust-web-api/README.md

-# rust-web-api
+# Rust Web API Example
-This repository contains the source code of a sample CRUD application in Rust.
+In this repository, you will find the source code for a straightforward CRUD application implemented in Rust, leveraging the power of PostgreSQL for data management.